ooddle

 Who Should Choose What

-Choose Noom if you want psychological education and can afford the price.
-Choose Lifesum if you want simple tracking on a budget.
-Choose ooddle if you have tried tracking apps before and need something that addresses the systems behind your eating.
+Choose Noom if you want psychological education and can afford the price, and food behavior alone is your main bottleneck.
+Choose Lifesum if you want simple tracking on a budget and you already understand what you should eat.
+Choose ooddle if you have tried tracking apps before and need something that addresses the systems behind your eating, especially sleep and stress.
+Many people end up combining ooddle with a simple tracker, using the tracker for awareness and ooddle for the underlying inputs.

 Ready to try something different?